AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ```

-That is, there is a possibly-partial kind signature, with holes denoted by "_", and a definition "rhs" (eg the consructors of a dat type, or equations of a closed type family).
+That is, there is a possibly-partial kind signature, with holes denoted by "_", and a definition "rhs" (eg the consructors of a data type, or equations of a closed type family).
 In reality there isn't a separate kind signature; instead, it is integrated in the definition; e.g.

 ```wiki
   data T (a::k1 -> *) (b::k1) c = MkT (a b) c